We provide in-person and remote access to our collections.

 To schedule a research appointment or learn more about policies, scheduled closures, accessibility, and amenities at the WHS Archives Reading Room click here.

 Materials can be requested through the library catalog or by contacting the archivists directly.
 For further information about accessing WCFTR collections, call 608-264-6466, or email email@example.com.
+Information about remote access to materials is available here.

 Access to Moving Image Materials